 NEJLT publishes excellent research in the field of language technology, i.e. Natural Language Processing, Computational Linguistics, and related topics.
 Research on any natural language is invited.

-NEJLT invites both journal articles and academic letters, and has a multi-iteration reviewing process, where revisions are a possibility.
+NEJLT invites both journal articles and academic letters.

-The reviewing philosophy of the journal is to provide constructive, helpful feedback during the review process while seeking to minimise the impact of bias during review.
+The review philosophy of the journal is to provide constructive, helpful, timely feedback during the review process while seeking to minimise the impact of bias.

 NEJLT is a global journal with global focus.

 NEJLT accepts submissions continuously, with no specific time-limited calls.

 Currently, most computational linguistics publications come through conferences, which experience extreme and acute load with limited room for scholarly dialogue or for correcting mistakes.
 Conversely, many journals in the field are either highly exclusive or have a high latency.
 In the meantime, those striving to publish and to manage publication venues still suffer all the problems outlined in Ken Church’s “Reviewing the Reviewers” published in CL back in 2005.
 At NEJLT we agree that a shift is needed in how NLP/CL research is published.
 It makes sense to create a journal that is rapid, that is well-tuned to modern publishing in NLP/CL, and is capable of reviewing a diverse range of papers well.

 Having more accessible journal publication means reducing load on the community; it serves to give opportunities to the good papers that may otherwise be recycled between conference venues.
 Offering review and publication out of the annual conference cycles also benefits authors, allowing them to publish their work without having to wait - especially important for PhD students - while the extra time available in a journal-style publication cycle means work can be really finished, instead of rushed - important for reviewers and readers.